rd--/blksc3/md/notes.md

 - Access keys.
   Chrome: d is "go to address box" (cannot be draw), e & f are "chrome menu" (cannot be erase or fit)
   Firefox: f,e,v,s,b,t and h are menus (cannot be erase or fit), ␣ (space key) interacts poorly menus (cannot be play)

+# Remainder

+- events in browser
+- midi keyboard input in browser
+- sound file reader block (SfAcquire)
+- search in toolbox
+- nicer group structure
+- guide for local storage
+- guide for block size
+- guide for mouse/pointer event
+- guide for event in browser
+- preferences pane
+- guide for comments
+- guide for play
+- multiple fragments
+- remaining unicode
+- help for collect
+- cc & sw for brower